 As of 2017 and in compliance with CERCLA regulations, US military airports have phased out the use of PFAS and AFFF, requiring all fire suppression systems to replace PFAS and AFFF containing materials with fluorine-free foam products by October 2024.
-As such, these substances would not be used in construction projects or flight operations under Alternative 1; therefore, no adverse impacts would occur.
+As such, these substances would not be used in construction projects or flight operations under Alternative 1.